CBecke/JavaConsoleChessApp/README.md

 4) Have the time of your life :)

 ## Overview Video
-To give an overview of the project, I made the following youtube video [here](https://www.youtube.com/watch?v=PlkjZAN8tPs).
+To give an overview of the project, I made a youtube video [here](https://www.youtube.com/watch?v=PlkjZAN8tPs).